mbezjak/rollback-on-exception/README.md

 Instead of relying on hacks this plugin attacks problem head-on.
 By configuring spring to rollback on any exception (any `java.lang.Throwable` to be exact).

-Here are two examples that will work as expected ones installing this plugin.
+Here are two examples that will work as expected once plugin is installed.

 Example #1: `sql.executeInsert` can fail because of locking or duplicate record